Overview of inactive mailboxes in Office 365

-To make a mailbox inactive, it must be assigned an Exchange Online (Plan 2) license so that a Litigation Hold or Office 365 retention policy can be applied to the mailbox before it's deleted.
-After the mailbox is deleted, the Exchange Online license that was associated with it will be available to assign to a new user.
+To make a mailbox inactive, it must be assigned an Exchange Online Plan 2 license (or an Exchange Online Plan 1 license with an Exchange Online Archiving add-on license) so that a Litigation Hold or Office 365 retention policy can be applied to the mailbox before it's deleted.
+After the mailbox is deleted, any Exchange Online license associated with it will be available to assign to a new user.
 Inactive mailboxes don't require ongoing licenses.

 The following table summarizes the process of making an inactive mailbox for different retention scenarios.
 For more information, see Manage inactive mailboxes in Office 365.

 |Retain mailbox content indefinitely after an employee leaves the organization

 ||Place the mailbox on Litigation Hold or apply an Office 365 retention policy (that's configured to retain content) to the mailbox.

 Don't specify a hold duration for the Litigation Hold or don't configure the Office 365 retention policy to delete items.
 Alternatively you can use a retention policy that retains items forever.